Are YOU at risk of a severe vitamin D deficiency?

 Health experts have warned that levels of vitamin D deficiency are the highest in 50 years and that one in five people now have severe deficiencies – causing health conditions including easily broken bones, depression due to low serotonin levels (vitamin D is known as ‘the happiness vitamin’) and even gut issues.

-Scientists say that unless you are eating ten micrograms of vitamin D a day, which is equivalent to ten eggs, two and a half cans of tuna or one salmon fillet, that you should take a daily supplement which contains vitamin D to combat the effects of a largely indoor lifestyle and a diet lacking in oily fish, eggs and meat.
+Scientists say that unless you are eating ten micrograms of vitamin D a day, which is equivalent to ten eggs, two and a half cans of tuna or one salmon fillet, you should take a daily supplement which contains vitamin D to combat the effects of a largely indoor lifestyle and a diet lacking in oily fish, eggs and meat.

 Dr Louis Levy, head of nutrition and science at Public Health England, said that a healthy diet and “short bursts” of sunshine would give most people all of the vitamin D they need in spring and summer, but in the winter months supplementing is essential, and that some people ought to consider taking a daily vitamin D supplement all year round: